aalidina/rails_cryptocurrency_app/note.md

 Since sessions does not have model we cannot use @ user so that is why we provide a specific route in the signin form.

-Login page post the params to sessions/create based on the /login route which look for the user and makes sure that the username and password are correct.
+Login page post the params to sessions/create based on the /login route which looks for the user and makes sure that the username and password are correct.

 To create a new wallet creating a coin and user was required so to do this I had to create a getter and setter method in wallet model and then use the getter method in the strong params and in new wallet erb form.
 We call these in-memory attributes "virtuals".